 Regresar – Simbiosis

-The common reed (Phragmites australis) is a plant that can reach 4 meters in height, and the stem can be up to 2 cm in diameter.
+The common reed (phragmites australis) is a plant that can reach 4 meters in height, and the stem can be up to 2 cm in diameter.
 Its creeping rhizome can grow on the surface and expand in search of water.
 It can be found in humid soils, on the banks of rivers and lagoons, and in those lower reaches where the speed of the watercourse allows them to root.
 They can live in both brackish (part fresh and part saltwater) and freshwater.
 It doesn’t matter if the soil they grow in has a lot of nutrients and is oxygen-rich or has little nutrients and is oxygen-starved.
 Phragmites simply grow.

-In Lima, the city where Alejandra Ortiz de Zevallos lives, the reed population is scarce, since the city has grown, burying its rivers and water channels.
+In Lima, the city where designer Alejandra Ortiz de Zevallos lives, the reed population is scarce, since the city has grown, burying its rivers and water channels.
 Today there are only two operational canals, Surco and Huatica, both of which are born from the Rímac River and flow into the coast.
 Despite being the veins that transformed the desert of Lima into a valley more than 2000 years ago and that currently continue to irrigate the green areas of the city, most people are unaware of their existence.
-There are few sections that are still exposed and when this happens they are usually very contaminated.
+There are a few sections that are still exposed and when this happens they are usually very contaminated.
 The reed grows there in invisible spaces, in the midst of urban overcrowding, on the margins of the invisible hydraulic fabric.

-Weaving the leaves from the common reed is an exercise of trying to extend life—an act of nourishing and being nourished at the same time by this fibre.
+Weaving the leaves from the common reed is an exercise of trying to extend life—an act of nourishing and being nourished by this fibre.
 To construct these living sculptures, Ortiz de Zevallos combines two weaving techniques, crochet and keshwa.
-Crochet is an originally western practice, while the keshwa is a type of high Andean braiding used since pre-hispanic times to construct bridges, the only one left alive is the Qeswachaka bridge.
-A technique she learned from the community of Kacllaraccay in Cusco, and then I applied that knowledge to the common reed, which worked pretty well because of the strong resilience that characterises this plant.
+Crochet is an originally Western practice, while the keshwa is a type of high Andean braiding used since pre-Hispanic times to construct bridges, the only one left alive is the Qeswachaka bridge.
+A technique she learned from the community of Kacllaraccay in Cusco, and then I applied that knowledge to the common reed, which worked well because of the strong resilience that characterises this plant.

-The piece “Regresar – Simbiosis” is inspired by the gestation process; the return to the uterus to remember our primary encounter with water, as mother, shelter and protection and at the same time dissolution.
+The piece Regresar – Simbiosis is inspired by the gestation process; the return to the uterus to remember our primary encounter with water, as mother, shelter and protection and at the same time dissolution.

 The process to work with the reed material is long and laborious.
-First, you have to harvest the leaves, and investigate the riverbanks to identify any sector that has a high reed population.
+First, you have to harvest the leaves and investigate the riverbanks to identify any sector that has a high reed population.
 After collecting the leaves, they must be washed, since mainly the rivers that cross the city, as is the case of the Surco River, can be filled with garbage and it is important to disinfect the leaves before working with them.
 After washing them, you have to dry them in the sun for 3 or 4 days, then these leaves are divided into several strips so that you can later build a rope with them.
 The keshwa or rope is a braid with two strands, each strand turns on itself and with the other, to facilitate turns and twisting it is preferable to have wet hands and maintain a constant rhythm.
-When all the collected reed leaves have already been transformed into a long rope, then I begin to crochet the sculptures.
+When all the collected reed leaves have already been transformed into a long rope, then you begin to crochet the sculptures.

-Kacllaraccay, community in Maras - Cusco, Mater Iniciativa, Entre_rios.
+Kacllaraccay, community in Maras - Cusco, Mater Iniciativa, Entre_rios